Introduction to Biocomputing

 Offered 2007-2019, and discontinued due to the need for major updates in curriculum due to the rapid advances in many of the fields foundational to the course.
 We remain motivated and enthusiastic about providing educational options in research biomedical informatics, data science, and machine learning, and are currently exploring options for addressing this goal.

 Graduate course BIOMED 505

 Developed and administered by the Translational Informatics Division

-Self directed on-line tutorials covering basic Unix/Linux, Bioinformatics and Cheminformatics related to drug discovery.
+Self directed on-line tutorials covering (1) Bioinformatics, (2) Protein Structure and Function, and (3) Cheminformatics related to drug discovery.

 For more information contact:

 Two out of three of the following:

 - undergraduate course in computer science